 Government grants are recognized based on an assessment as to whether there is reasonable assurance that the Group companies will fulfill the attached conditions and the grants will be awarded.
 This assessment is based on the nature of the legal entitlement and past experience.

-Estimates of the useful life of finite-lived assets are based on past experience and are reviewed regularly.
+Estimates of the useful life of finite-lived assets are based on experience and are reviewed regularly.
 Where estimates are modified the residual useful life is adjusted and an impairment loss is recognized, if necessary.

 Measuring deferred tax assets requires assumptions regarding future taxable income and the timing of the realization of deferred tax assets.

 The estimates and assumptions are based on underlying assumptions that reflect the current state of available knowledge.
 Specifically, the expected future development of business was based on the circumstances known at the date of preparation of these consolidated financial statements and a realistic assessment of the future development of the global and sector-specific environment.
 Our estimates and assumptions remain subject to a high degree of uncertainty because future business developments are subject to uncertainties that in part cannot be influenced by the Group.
 This applies in particular to short- and medium-term cash flow forecasts and to the discount rates used.

 Developments in this environment that differ from the assumptions and that cannot be influenced by management could result in amounts that differ from the original estimates.
 If actual developments differ from the expected developments, the underlying assumptions and, if necessary, the carrying amounts of the assets and liabilities affected are adjusted.

 Global gross domestic product (GDP) rose by 3.2 % (previous year: 3.3 %) in 2018.
 Our forecasts are based on the assumption that global economic growth will slow down slightly in 2019.
 As a result, from today's perspective, we are not expecting material adjustments in the following fiscal year in the carrying amounts of the assets and liabilities reported in the consolidated balance sheet.